Claremont Colleges: History

-In 1946, 86 students and 7 faculty members formed the fourth institution of the Claremont Colleges, known as Claremont McKenna College.
+In 1946, 86 students and 7 faculty members formed the fourth institution of the Claremont Colleges, the Claremont Men's College, now known as Claremont McKenna College.
 CMC was formed as a fully male undergraduate school until women were admitted in 1976.
 In 1955, Harvey Mudd College became the fifth institute in the consortium.
 HMC was founded by Harvey Seeley Mudd, a former chairman of the Board of Fellows of Claremont College.
 He envisioned an undergraduate college in the consortium that focused its education in science and engineering.
 In 1963, Pitzer College joined the Claremont Colleges.
 Pitzer was founded as a college for woman focusing on the social sciences.
 Later in 1970, Pitzer enrolled 80 men.
 The school was named after Russell K. Pitzer, an important benefactor in the development of the institution.
 The final and seventh college to join the consortium was Keck Graduate Institute.
 KGI was founded in 1997 after a $50 million donation from W.M.
 Keck Foundation.
 The graduate school focuses on post-graduate biomedical applications.
 Initially planned to be located on Bernard Field Station lands, protests forced the institute to relocate to a site southwest of the Claremont Village.
 Alongside the institutions, Claremont College Services was founded on July 1, 2000.
 The Claremont College Services provides educational support to all the institutions in the consortium.
 Specifically, TCCS aids in projects of group planning, establishment of new institutions into the consortium and hold expansion lands.